CIS-Fall-2022/project-cis_4339_project_8/README.md

     cd backend

-Follow instructions in backend README
+Follow instructions in backend README for cloud and local instances

 ## Frontend Vue 3 Application